Unapologetically Glam | Sexy | Bold

 G and Ozzie still love to snuggle!
 We’ll read books or watch a movie and share some popcorn together snuggled up on the couch after a long day.
 I love listening to all their stories they tell me when I’m putting them to bed before they fall asleep.

 If you could give only one piece of advice to a timid, new mom (we’ve been there), what would it be?:

 Don’t compare yourself to others.
 What works for some might not work for all—we all do the best we can and at the end of the day if your child feels safe and loved then you’re doing a great job.
 Also, that cliche phrase “time flies?”
 It does.
-Enjoy every moment you can.
+Days are long, years are short.
 They change SO fast.